 A question came up on StackOverflow today regarding testing whether integers were perfect squares.
 The person asking the question said his first idea was to take the (floating point) square root, round the result to the nearest integer, square that, and see whether he got the original number back.
 But he thought maybe there was a faster way that avoided floating point arithmetic.

-My suggestion was to first look at the number in hexidecimal (base 16) and see whether the number could be ruled out as a square before proceeding.
+My suggestion was to first look at the number in hexadecimal (base 16) and see whether the number could be ruled out as a square before proceeding.
 Squares in base 16 end in 0, 1, 4, or 9.
 (You can see this by brute force: square every number from 0 to 15 and take the remainder dividing by 16.)
 You can find the end of the number in hex by a fast bit operation, then rule out 12 out of every 16 numbers.
-Then do the square root and square procedure on the 4 out of 16 numbers that slip through the hexidecimal filter.
+Then do the square root and square procedure on the 4 out of 16 numbers that slip through the hexadecimal filter.
 Here’s C++ code for the algorithm.

 This algorithm ran about twice as fast as always taking the square root.
 The analogous C# code also ran about twice as fast as the more direct method.